aeternity/AEXs/AEXS/aex-9.md

 ### Events

 **Transfer** - MUST trigger when tokens are transferred, including zero value transfers.

-A token contract which creates new tokens SHOULD trigger a `Transfer` event with first indexed address set to #0 when tokens are created.

 The transfer event arguments should be as follows: `(spender, receiver, value)`